-- Know what your testicles feel like normally (smooth, firm and approximately the same size) - Gently roll each testicle between the thumb and fingers of both hands - Feel for a small lump on the testicles.
+- Know what your testicles feel like normally (smooth, firm and approximately the same size). - Gently roll each testicle between the thumb and fingers of both hands. - Feel for a small lump on the front or side of the testicle.
 Don't confuse the epididymis (a cordlike structure on the top and back of the testicle) with an abnormal lump.